An increase in physical activity may reduce mortality risk in inactive people

 The current study, by researchers from a number of European countries, was designed as a observational (cohort) study involving 334,161 Europeans from 23 centres, in 10 different countries.
 Among them, 116,980 were men (mean age 52.6 years) and 217,181 women (mean age 51.2 years).
 Both groups were followed-up 12.4 years after the initial assessment, on average.
 Participants’ BMI and WC were measured in a clinical setting and PA was assessed through a validated self-report system.
 PA included occupational, recreational and household PA; it was divided into four levels of intensity: active, moderately active, moderately inactive and inactive.
 The associations between PA, BMI and WC with mortality were adjusted for sex, education, smoking and alcohol intake.

-The results of the study showed that PA reduced the risk of mortality in all individuals, from lean to obese.
+The results of the study showed that PA reduced the risk of mortality in all individuals, regardless of their BMI.
 Significant interactions were found between PA and BMI and between PA and WC, which means that both BMI and WC have an effect on the relationship between PA and mortality risk.
 Moreover, the risk for mortality by any cause (all-cause mortality) was reduced at all levels of BMI and WC, with the greatest risk reduction (20-30%) between the ‘inactive’ and ‘moderately inactive’ people.

-Increasing activity levels further to the ‘moderately active’ and ‘active’ groups showed more reductions in risk for all-cause mortality for lean and overweight individuals; but, not for the obese group.
-In obese individuals, no additional improvement was evident beyond being ‘moderately inactive’.
+Increasing activity levels further to the ‘moderately active’ and ‘active’ groups showed more reductions in risk for all-cause mortality for individuals who were lean or overweight; but, not for individuals with obesity.
+In individuals who had obesity, no additional improvement was evident beyond being ‘moderately inactive’.
 In participants that were associated with inactivity, BMI levels were greater than 30* and WC greater or equal to 102 cm** for men and 88 cm for women.

 For a person to move from one PA category to the next (e.g. from the ‘inactive’ group to the ‘moderately inactive’ group) requires an increase of around 90-110 kilocalories (kcals) of Physical Activity Energy Expenditure (PAEE).
 This is the equivalent of approximately 20 minutes of brisk walking a day, meaning that health benefits can be achieved with fairly small increases in activity.
 This amount of activity aligns closely with current WHO guidelines for physical activity, which recommend about 150 minutes per week (which amounts to about 22 minutes per day).
 These findings reiterate the importance of PA in our lives.
 PA has been shown to confer a wide range of health benefits including improved cardiovascular health, improved psychological well-being, reduced risk of type-2 diabetes and more.

-*A BMI of under 18.5 is considered underweight; between 18.5-24.9 is considered as normal weight; between 25-29.9 is considered to be overweight; and a BMI of over 30 is considered to be obese.
+*A BMI of under 18.5 is considered underweight; between 18.5-24.9 is considered as normal weight; between 25-29.9 is considered to be overweight; and a BMI of over 30 is considered to be obesity.

 ** According to the WHO a WC of over 94 cm for men and over 80 cm for women increases the risk of metabolic complications; a WC of over 102 cm for men and over 88 cm for women substantially increases the risk of metabolic conditions (e.g. cardiovascular disease).